onedata/onedata-documentation/GUIDELINES.md

 * Use the term **storage backend** to refer to an instance of a storage system, do not use the legacy name (**storage**, **storages**).

+* Grammarly **will complain** about some article usage situations as it does not know our nomenclature typical for Onedata.
+You have to be strong and ignore such suggestions.
+All the below examples **are correct**:
+  * "In a Onedata space" — it will suggest using the article "an", not knowing the pronunciation.
+  * "Install a Oneprovider cluster" — as above.
+  * "Select a space for the new file" — it will suggest that "space" is uncountable and does not need an article.

 ## Custom routes